Oil Retreats From Three-Year High as Syria Tensions Simmer

 By Christopher Alessi

-LONDON -- Oil prices retreated Monday from a three-year high reached at the end of last week, as geopolitical risks to supply receded.
+Oil prices retreated from a three-year high on Monday as geopolitical risks to supply receded.

-WTI on Friday had closed at $67.39 a barrel -- its highest level since December 2014 -- ahead of U.S.-led military strikes in Syria.
+U.S. crude prices closed at the highest level since December 2014 on Friday, ahead of U.S.-led military strikes in Syria.
 But prices reversed course Monday after relatively restrained airstrikes didn't appear to escalate tensions with the Syrian regime and its allies such as Russia.

 "We can understand why the oil price has tended to fall rather than gain today in response to the West's military strike against Syria -- after all, the tough response announced by Russia has failed to materialize," analysts at Commerzbank argued.
 "Most importantly, however, the escalation of the situation had already been priced in beforehand," they added.